corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 While you can store any sequence of bytes, they *commonly* represent UTF-8 encoded text.

 From this description, you can already see the problem: data validation is left as an exercise for the programmer.
 You can have a `string` that contains totally invalid UTF-8, and the compiler won't stop you.
-This leads to a lot of surprising edges cases:
+This leads to a lot of surprising edge cases:

 First Go, then Rust: